Affiliate Websites Builder

-If you're not promoting your business offline, you're missing out on a lot of potential money.
+If you're not promoting your affiliate website for sale offline, you're missing out on a lot of potential money.
 Yes, marketing a website offline can be difficult and expensive, but you're not going to be buying TV ads, or full page spreads in the New York Times or anything stupid like that.

 The key decision to make when marketing offline is whether to promote your URL, or promote a site directly (using a bonus code).
 Promoting your website has the potential for better long term results, but you can do very nicely out of just promoting one site with a bonus code.
-Obviously, you're not going to promote directly to a site that doesn't use bonus codes.
+Obviously, you're not going to promote directly affiliate landing pages that don't use bonus codes.
 The more convincing your offline promotion (an extreme example would be if you ran a seminar about how to beat the NFL pointspreads or something like that), the better it is to promote your site.

-Offline promotion has an extra hurdle to online promotion, since people have to take your details (whether it's a URL or a bonus code) to their computer and be motivated enough to type it in.
+Offline promotion has an extra hurdle to making money as an affiliate, since people have to take your details (whether it's a URL or a bonus code) to their computer and be motivated enough to type it in.
 However, there is a lot less competition and people have a less anti-marketing mindset in real life than they do on the Internet.
 You can make your adverts appealing because they are interesting or appeal directly to the person's sense of greed.
 The best adverts appeal to both.

 Here are some ideas for offline promotion: